mattscilipoti/cucumber-passi/README.md

 Specific Instance Naming Convention:
 ------------------------------------
 It is difficult to reference a specific model instance in a step.
 Our answer is a naming convention.
-Model:model_identifier.
+Model "model_identifier".
 These are (will be?) included in separate files, so you can easily except(thesaurus) them.
     $ require 'cucumber-passi/step_definitions/instance_naming'